microsoft/msticpy/docs/source/getting_started/msticpyconfig.rst

 This section is similar to the TIProviders section, allowing you specify configuration options for other data providers.

-KeyVault
+Key Vault
 ~~~~~~~~
-This section contains Azure KeyVault settings.
+This section contains Azure Key Vault settings.
 This is only used if you
-choose to store secrets (e.g. API keys) in KeyVault.
+choose to store secrets (e.g. API keys) in Key Vault.

 Specifying secrets as Environment Variables